 Seven Magic Mountains is an art installation about 30 minutes from the strip.
 It was actually supposed to close back in 2018 but has become so popular they repainted it and are keeping it open for the foreseeable future.
 Kids love the bright colors and trying to figure out how the rocks stay stacked on top of one another rather than falling.
 Click here to purchase tickets to a similar van tour that stops at Seven Magic Mountains and Red Rock Canyon that includes snacks and water.

 Lake Mead is one of the largest man-made lakes in the world, built during the construction of the Hoover Dam.
 There are several ways to enjoy Lake Mead; from various viewpoints, scenic and dinner cruises, kayaking, or a helicopter ride over it.
 This tour is similar and it stops at the Hoover Dam and Lake Mead.

 The Hoover Dam is just 30 miles from the Las Vegas strip and a modern marvel of the world.
 It’s a great place for your kids to learn a bit while on your trip.
 Mine were amazed at the 700 foot-tall dam and loved walking back and forth over the state lines of Nevada and Arizona.
-Tours are offered of the dam starting at $15 per person.

 Hoover Dam Museum